HumphreyBoaGart/grackle/README.md

 - A root user account
 - Git

+### Recommended

+- A properly set hostname that matches the FQDM specified for your server's reverse DNS

 ### Instructions
 Run the following commands to install Grackle on your machine:
 ```